-Conducting EHS (Environmental, Health and Safety) audits may sound like a daunting process.
+Conducting EHS (Environmental, Health and Safety) audits can sound like a daunting process.
 With so many factors playing into your EHS compliance, auditing your operations and activities can be understandably time consuming and challenging and can seem like just one more task to add to your list of responsibilities.

 However, the benefits of internal EHS audits can greatly outweigh the costs—from being prepared for unexpected audits and inspections to improving safety and reducing risk.
 Audits also allow your company to determine what needs to change and what actions are needed to improve overall operational efficiency, making your company stronger.